 - 2 tablespoons finely chopped fresh parsley leaves

-Adjust oven rack to middle position and preheat oven to 500°F. Toss cauliflower with 3 tablespoons olive oil.
+Adjust oven rack to middle position and preheat oven to 500°F (260°C).
+Toss cauliflower with 3 tablespoons (45ml) olive oil.
 Season to taste with salt and pepper.
 Transfer to a foil-lined rimmed baking sheet.
-Roast until cauliflower is tender and deeply browned on both sides, about 20 minutes total, flipping cauliflower with a thin metal spatula half way through roasting.
+Roast until cauliflower is tender and deeply browned on both sides, about 20 minutes total, flipping cauliflower with a thin metal spatula halfway through roasting.

-While cauliflower roasts, combine remaining 3 tablespoons olive oil, vinegar, honey, capers, pine nuts, raisins, and parsley, and season to taste with salt and pepper.
+While cauliflower roasts, combine remaining 3 tablespoons (45ml) olive oil, vinegar, honey, capers, pine nuts, raisins, and parsley.
+Season dressing to taste with salt and pepper.

 Transfer cooked cauliflower to a serving plate and spoon dressing on top.
 Serve immediately.